rjrodger/gubu/README.md

   })
 })

-// These pass, returning the value unchanged. shape({ foo: 1, bar: { zed: false } })
+// This passes, returning the value unchanged. shape({ foo: 1, bar: { zed: false } })
-shape({ foo: 1, bar: { zed: false, baz: 2 }, qaz: 3 }) // new properties are allowed

 // These fail, throwing an Error. shape({ bar: { zed: false } }) // foo is required shape({ foo: 'abc', bar: { zed: false } }) // foo is not a number shape({ foo: 1 }) // bar is required shape({ foo: 1, bar: {} }) // bar.zed is required
+shape({ foo: 1, bar: { zed: false, baz: 2 }, qaz: 3 }) // new properties are not allowed
 ```

 Object properties that are required must always be provided, even if